 What Kinds of Tech Sales Jobs Are Available?

-The highest position on a sales team is the vice president of sales.
-The VP of sales is responsible for overseeing the entire sales team, including onboarding new customers or representatives to developing new sales strategies.
-VPs typically present sales information to key stakeholders within the organization and work closely with finance teams to set goals.
+- Vice President of Sales: Oversees the entire sales team.
+VPs typically present sales information to key stakeholders and work closely with finance teams to set goals.

 Why Work in Tech Sales?